DELIGHT-LABS/grant-framework/applications/cost-comparing-research-rust-cdt.md

 ### Overview

 - **Name:** Research for building Rust Antelope CDT
-- **Brief Description:** Prior to building Rust Antelope CDT, we want to check the cost effective plan among the cases we thought.
+- **Brief Description:** Checking the most cost-effective plan among the cases we thought of is mandatory for building Rust Antelope CDT.
-- **Relationship to EOSIO:** More than C++, many developers using other languages could access & come into Antelope ecosystem and become to be an Antelope builder.
+- **Relationship to EOSIO:** Many developers using other languages besides C++ will be able to join the Antelope ecosystem and become its builders.
 We set the first target to Rust.
-- **Reason for Interest:** We want to contribute in non-token area, like infrastructure.
-As our past experience of building on EOSIO, it run so fast but it seemed that few developers can understand and be a builder.
-C++ was essential language 10+ years ago, but the trend moves as time goes by.
-For making bigger builder pool, modern language support & language diversity are essential.
+- **Reason for Interest:** Lack of language support despite the extremely fast processing speed leaves something to be desired, and we anticipate that modern language support & language diversity help improve this point and expand builder pool.
+Additionally, in terms of our interests, we would like to contribute to technology-focused areas.

 ### Project Details

-Prior to building Rust Antelope CDT, we want to check these 2 parts and expected direction to implement:
+The project will investigate the following two parts in order to verify the suitable direction to implement:

 1. Sufficient compatibility between EOS VM and wasm binary from [Wasmer](https://github.com/wasmerio/wasmer)-based compiler
     - Rust `antelope.cdt` API implementation
 1. Lack of compatibility between EOS VM and wasm binary from [Wasmer](https://github.com/wasmerio/wasmer)-based compiler exists
-    - Devleoping compiler first -> Rust `antelope.cdt` API implementation
+    - Developing compiler first -> Rust `antelope.cdt` API implementation
     - Or Wasmer VM integration on Antelope

-As the following plan is quite different among each case, we decided to devide the research proposal.
+This research has been written as a separated proposal since the follow-up plan will be quite different by the result.

 ### Ecosystem Fit

-By this implementation, Antelope can broad to one more contract language, Rust.
-And this would be the basis to broad to more language ecosystem.
-As recently WASM can be made from Golang and Javascript, we look forward Antelope to cover more popular language users.
+This implementation allows Antelope to extend one more contract language, Rust, and this would be the cornerstone of the multiple language support in the Antelope ecosystem.
+As WASM can be built with Golang and Javascript recently, we look forward Antelope to embracing more other languages' users.

 ## Team